bjkamrat/myrepo/Github_week_pres1.md

 <img src="pres_figs/github_logo2.png" width="768" />

-* In our lectures and excercises on version control with GitHub, we will largely utilize
+* In our lectures and excercises on version control with GitHub, we will largely utilize:
   + *Happy Git and GitHub for the useR* by Jennifer Bryan @ happygitwithr.com
   + *Introduction to Github* by Lise Montefiore for REEU P4 program
+  + *Git for Humans* by Alice Bartlet

 # Today's Schedule {.bigger}

-* Discussion of readings
+* Article Discussion Questions
-* Troubleshooting the installation of Git/Github/Rstudio
+* Discussion of Terminal and Git
 * Important terms and concepts
-* Work through two sections of happygitwithr.com
+* Work through Chapter 12 of happygitwithr.com
-  + Section 2: Connecting Git, GitHub, and RStudio!
-  + Section 3: Early Github Wins!

-Finish with Chapter 18, there will be some time to work on this at the end of the lecture.
+* Start Chapter 15, there will be some time to work on this at the end of the lecture.

 # Discussion
 You were asked to read